crossfire151/Fable-III-Patcher/README.md

 Before installing the DLC make sure you create a backup of your saves, we don't want any corruptions!

-# Version 2.0.0.6
+# Version 2.0.0.7

-Added DLC Skip button to primary installer.
+Minor changes to project to reflect loss of our recent translator 🙁

 # Issues